PufferFinance/UniFi/l1-contracts/docs/scripts.md

 Before running any scripts, ensure that you have:

-1. Deployed the necessary contracts (UniFiAVSManager, MockEigenPodManager, MockDelegationManager).
+1. Deployed the necessary contracts:
+   - For Helder chain: UniFiAVSManager, MockEigenPodManager, MockDelegationManager, MockAVSDirectory
+   - For other chains (e.g., Holesky, Mainnet): UniFiAVSManager, EigenPodManager, DelegationManager, AVSDirectory
-2. Updated the contract addresses in the UniFiAVSScripts.sol file.
+2. Updated the contract addresses in the UniFiAVSScripts.sol file for both Helder and non-Helder chains.
+3. Set the correct chain ID for the Helder chain in the setUp function.

 ## Running Scripts